fenghaitao/spec-kit/templates/plan-template.md

 - [ ] research.md file exists at `[SPECS_DIR]/research.md`
 - [ ] Technical Context in plan.md has NO "NEEDS CLARIFICATION" text
 - [ ] Progress Tracking shows Phase 0 marked complete
-- [ ] All MANDATORY MCP tool outputs are documented in research.md

 Use bash commands to verify:
 ```bash